home-assistant/home-assistant.io/source/_integrations/media_extractor.markdown

 ### Extract media URL action

-There is also a action that will directly return the URL in the response of the action.
+There is also an action that will directly return the URL in the response of the action.

 | Data attribute | Optional | Description                                            |
 | ---------------------- | -------- | ------------------------------------------------------ |